 “The U.S. Bicycling Hall of Fame is proud to honor these talented individuals,” said Bob Bowen, board president.
 “Each of them were selected by the voters because of their supreme accomplishments in cycling.
 Their induction into the Hall of Fame will serve as a perpetual reminder of their dedication and sacrifices related to pursuing the sport of cycling at the highest levels.”

 Normally held in Davis, CA, the 35th Annual USBHOF Induction Ceremony for the 2021 Inductees will be held in Colorado Springs, CO on November 6, 2021.
 This is part of a year-long commemoration of the 100th anniversary of USA Cycling.
-Induction Ceremony tickets will go on sale at usbhof.org in July.
+Induction Ceremony tickets are on sale at usbhof.org under “Shop/Events”.
+Individual tickets for the Induction and dinner are $75 and a table of 8 can be purchased for $550.
+Induction tickets can be purchased here

-Since the 2020 Hall of Fame Induction was postponed due to coronavirus restrictions on large gatherings, the 2020 Inductees will also be honored on November 6th, in Colorado Springs.
+Since the 2020 Hall of Fame Induction was postponed due to public health restrictions, the 2020 Inductees will also be honored on November 6th, in Colorado Springs.
 The Class of 2020 inductees are: Jeff Pierce (Modern Road & Track Competitor), Marianne Martin (Veteran Road & Track Competitor), Leigh Donovan (Off-Road Competitor), and Joe Breeze (Contributor to the Sport).

 Bunki Bankaitis-Davis – Modern Road and Track: Bunki Bankaitis-Davis’ career highlights include being a five-time member of the US World Championship Team, member of the 1988 US Olympic Team, and seven-time member of the US National Team (Women’s Team Captain and National TTT Champion in 1992).
 Her most treasured result was winning the 1992 World Team Time Trial Championship alongside teammates Jan Bolland, Jeanne Golay and Eve Stephenson.
 A consistent standout on the international stage between 1985 and 1992, Bunki accomplished multiple Top-3 individual results in the premier women’s events of the time, including the Tour de France Féminin, Tour of Molenheike, Post Giro World Cup, European Spring Classics, Coors Classic, Tour of Texas, Ore-Ida Women’s Challenge and the U.S. Olympic Trials.
 She raced for some of the top trade teams of her era, including 7-Eleven, Centurion and Look.
 Sadly, Bunki passed away on January 29, 2021, following a seven-year cancer battle.
 Bunki made a habit of tackling every stage in life, sport and business with spirit, determination, excellence, kindness and good humor.